JuliaPackaging/BinDeps.jl/README.md

  * `os = OS_NAME`

- 	This provider can only satisfy the library dependency on the specified `os`.
+ 	This provider can only satisfy the dependency on the specified `os`.
  	This argument takes has the same syntax as the `os` keyword argument to \
 	`library_dependency`.

- * `installed_libpath = "path"`
+ * `installed_path = "path"`

- 	If the provider installs a library dependency to someplace other than the standard search paths, that location can be specified here.
+ 	If the provider installs a dependency to someplace other than the standard search paths, that location can be specified here.

  * `SHA = "sha"`